Arvind2k02/Popx-app-Arvind/README.md

 #### C. User Profile Management
 #### D. Responsive Design for Multi-device Support

-#  To Command to run this app is: cd Popx
+#  The Command to run this app is: cd Popx
 ## Then: npm start

 Fast and simple app made using ```React```.